SparseLinearAlgebra/spbla/python/README.md

 **As a fallback** library provides sequential backend for mentioned above operations for computations on CPU side only.
-This backend is selected automatically if Cuda compatible device is not presented in the system.
+This backend is selected automatically if Cuda/OpenCL compatible device is not presented in the system.
 This can be quite handy for prototyping algorithms on a local computer for later running on a powerful server.

 ### Features